When is it time to replace running shoes?

 How do you know when it's time to retire your running shoes?
 When is it time to say, enough, I need some new shoes (or I want some new shoes)?
 Without sounding like I'm beating around the bush, it really all depends.
 Let's take a look at the three basic attributes of a shoe and see how they change over the course of the life of the shoe.
 And maybe based on this knowledge we can come up with some logical reasons why you may or may not need to change your running shoes out.

-Think back to the days when you ran in your Chuck Taylor's and how things have improved.
-The difference today is that good running shoes are really a knock-off on a traditional Oxford shoe.
+Think back to the days when you ran in your Chuck Taylors and how things have improved.
+The difference today is that good running shoes are really a knock-off of a traditional Oxford shoe.
 Sure, they're lighter and more able to adapt to a recreational activity than a heavy leather Oxford.
 But to make a good running shoe, we need to incorporate some of the attributes that make an Oxford a supportive shoe.
 The three attributes of an Oxford include a slight heel, a rigid shank and a laced upper.
 Combined, all three attributes of the Oxford shoe create what is a very eloquent brace, that we call a shoe.
 Let's take a quick look at each attribute and how they may wear out and create a need for replacement.

 The heel of the shoe is used to weaken the calf.
 Running and walking is really a controlled forward fall regulated by the calf and Achilles tendon slowing the forward excursion of the leg over the foot.
 As your body moves forward over the foot, the calf can no longer limit that forward motion of the lower leg and you enter the 'heel off' phase of gait.
 By placing a heel on the shoe, you elevate the heel just a wee bit.
 This results in early heel off which decreases the effort required to walk or run.

 The shank of the shoe is used as a brace to carry the mechanical force (eccentric muscle contraction) from the heel to the ball of the foot.
 Really simply put, place a doctor's wooden tongue depressor on the bottom of your foot, secure with some duct tape and you have a shank (don't try this at home).
 But for sake of example, I think you get the point.
 The shank is a brace.
-It decrease the amount of effort needed to walk or run by splinting the bottom of the foot.
+It decreases the amount of effort needed to walk or run by splinting the bottom of the foot.

 And lastly, the laced upper.
 By definition, the upper of the shoe includes the walls of the shoe and the mechanism that holds the walls together.
 The upper could be bound by laces (most common), slip tie or perhaps Velcro.
 The upper (hopefully laced) is what really holds the whole shoe together.
 The laced upper is what binds the foot and forces it to utilize the shank and heel raise.